giovannalinda/giovannalinda/README.md

 </p>

 <p align="center">
-<em>Nossos sonhos podem se realizar, se tivermos a coragem de persegui-los.</em> - Walt Disney
+<em>All our dreams can come true, if we have the courage to pursue them.</em> - Walt Disney
 </p>